mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

       Call a method on the view's model.
 The button's `name` is the method that is called with the current record ID and the current `context`.

-      The web client also supports a `@args`, which allows providing additional arguments as JSON.

    .. attribute:: action
       :noindex: